Vrushasen-Deshmukh/Internship-Project-Youtube-Trending-Video-Analysis/README.md

 # 🎬 Dashboard Title: "Inside YouTube: A Deep Dive into Global Video Trends"

-# 👤 Creator: Vrushasen Deshmukh
-This dashboard is designed and created by Vrushasen, a passionate data analyst exploring real-world trends and digital behavior through data storytelling.
-The dashboard visualizes global insights from YouTube’s trending videos, helping users and creators understand patterns and performance metrics.
 # 📘 About the Dashboard
 This dashboard highlights key aspects of YouTube's trending content across regions and categories.